Effective Date: October 21, 2014

 (4) Developing and implementing, in consultation with the Office of General Counsel and privacy officials, procedures that ensure all insider threat program activities are conducted in accordance with applicable laws, whistleblower protections, and privacy policies.

-(5) Developing and implementing reporting guidelines for OPS entities, OCIO, OIG, OGC, OHCM and other relevant organizational components to refer relevant insider threat information directly to the NASA Insider Threat Program Manager or designee.
+(5) Developing and implementing reporting guidelines for OPS entities, OCIO, OIG, OGC, OCHCO and other relevant organizational components to refer relevant insider threat information directly to the NASA Insider Threat Program Manager or designee.

 (6) Procedures providing timely access, as otherwise permitted, to available United States Government intelligence and counterintelligence reporting information and analytic products pertaining to foreign intelligence adversarial threats.>/p>